josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

 It may be:

-* highly recognisable;
+- highly recognisable;
-* already controversial;
+- already controversial;
-* narratively simple;
+- narratively simple;
+- politically legible;
-* institutionally separable;
+- institutionally separable;
-* sufficiently large to withstand reputational damage;
+- robust enough to withstand reputational damage;
-* sufficiently expendable that losing it does not threaten the wider architecture.
+- or useful enough that criticism does not materially threaten its place inside the system.

-This makes it extremely convenient as the place where diffuse criticism becomes concentrated.
+That last category matters.

+Some targets do not merely **take the hit** because they are expendable.

+They can take the hit because their institutional integration makes them unusually criticism-resistant.

 ---

 ## 🎯 Selective Salience

-Before selective sacrifice can occur, there is often **selective salience**.

 Imagine an original problem implicating several actors: